North Korea: Economy

 The loss of Eastern Bloc trading partners and a series of natural disasters throughout the 1990s caused severe hardships, including widespread famine.
 By 2000, the situation improved owing to a massive international food assistance effort, but the economy continues to suffer from food shortages, dilapidated infrastructure and a critically low energy supply.
 In an attempt to recover from the collapse, the government began structural reforms in 1998 that formally legalized private ownership of assets and decentralized control over production.
 A second round of reforms in 2002 led to an expansion of market activities, partial monetization, flexible prices and salaries, and the introduction of incentives and accountability techniques.
 Despite these changes, North Korea remains a command economy where the state owns almost all means of production and development priorities are defined by the government.

 North Korea has the structural profile of a relatively industrialized country where nearly half of the gross domestic product is generated by industry and human development is at medium levels.
 Purchasing power parity (PPP) GDP is estimated at $40 billion, with a very low per capita value of $1,800.
-In 2024, gross national income per capita was $1,261, compared to $36,760 in South Korea.
+In 2024, gross national income per capita was $1,317, compared to $36,965 in South Korea.
+Surveys of North Korean defectors show the most common reasons for leaving are economic prospects and quality of life.

 The North Korean won is the national currency, issued by the Central Bank of the Democratic People's Republic of Korea.
-The economy has been developing dramatically in recent years despite sanctions.
-The Sejong Institute describes these changes as "astonishing".
-Foreign trade surpassed pre-crisis levels in 2005 and but has been hampered by international sanctions.
 As of 2023, China is the biggest trading partner of North Korea, accounting for more than 74% of exports and 97% of imports.

 The economy is heavily nationalized.
 Food and housing are extensively subsidized by the state; education and healthcare are free; and the payment of taxes was officially abolished in 1974.
 A variety of goods are available in department stores and supermarkets in Pyongyang, though most of the population relies on small-scale jangmadang markets.
 In 2009, the government attempted to stem the expanding free market by banning jangmadang and the use of foreign currency, heavily devaluing the won and restricting the convertibility of savings in the old currency, but the resulting inflation spike and rare public protests caused a reversal of these policies.
 Private trade is dominated by women because most men are required to be present at their workplace, even though many state-owned enterprises are non-operational.